Sign up for the ControlAir newsletter.

 Is the regulator being used in a hazardous environment?
 Is it going to be exposed to corrosive materials ie. Salt water/air, wash down bleach and water?

-For applications with small scale pressure changes, that require accurate and repeatable pressure adjustments, a precision regulator maybe required.
-For large pressure changes, with lower accuracies, a general purpose regulator may be adequate.
+For applications that are sensitive to pressure variations and require accurate and repeatable pressure adjustments, a precision regulator may be required.
+For applications that are less sensitive to large pressure variations, a general-purpose regulator may be adequate.